rectorphp/getrector-com/data/docs/cache-in-ci.md

-# How to Persist Cache Between CI Runs
 While parsing your application code, Rector generates objects representing that code.
 It caches these objects for later reuse, so it doesn't have to parse the entire application again, by detecting which files have changed since the last Rector run.

 When running Rector in a Continuous Integration (CI) system such as [GitHub Actions](https://github.com/features/actions), the default implementation [uses an in-memory cache](https://github.com/rectorphp/rector/blob/1d28ca109ca536e8034c3c756ee61c65e6e63c8a/config/config.php#L89-L94).
 This means the next job that runs, will have to parse all code from scratch.